jpetazzo/intro-to-docker/slides/Container_Network_Model/Body.md

 Multiple containers can have the same network alias (even on the same network).
 In Docker Engine 1.11, resolving a network alias yields the IP addresses of all containers holding this alias.

-<!SLIDE printonly>
+---
+class: extra-details

-# Creating containers on another network
+## Creating containers on another network

 Create the `prod` network.